 Instead of buying cleaning and beauty products, try making them yourself.
 This step may sound intimidating, but once you start, you’ll wonder why you didn’t start earlier.

-There are many amazing, tried, and true tutorials online to help you get started.
+Many amazing, tried, and true tutorials are online to help you get started.
 Here are a few of my favourite recipes to try:

-Start with easy-to-grow herbs and vegetables, such as basil, lettuce, and tomatoes.
+Start with easy-to-grow herbs and vegetables like basil, lettuce, and tomatoes.
 As you get more comfortable, you can expand your garden.

 Remember, you don’t need much space—a few pots on a balcony or a small plot in your backyard will do.